SAP/spartacus-docs/_pages/dev/routes/early-login.md

 ## Configuring Public Routes

-The public pages can be configured individually by setting explicitly `protected: false` for the individual route's config. *Note: values `true` and `undefined` will be ignored for individual routes.*
+Public pages can be configured individually by explicitly setting `protected: false` for the individual route's configuration.
+The following is an example:

-Example below:

 ```typescript
 ConfigModule.withConfig({